sarphiv/dtu-02476-ml-ops/reports/README.md

 ![2.
 Table displaying the hyperparameters used for the experiment.](figures/wb_experiment_config.png)
 ![3.
 Sweep over batch size and learning rate](figures/wb_sweep.png)

+In the presented figures, we showcase the comprehensive utilization of Weights and Biases (W&B) for experiment tracking and hyperparameter optimization in our machine learning pipeline.

-The first two figures display information about a single experiment and the third are produced by a sweep.
-Figure 1 shows the loss and accuracy graphs for both training and validation for an experiment inside our sweep.
-It is important to track for both training and validation to ensure that the model does not overfit.
+The first two figures are screenshots from weights and biases displaying information about a single experiment and the third visualize a hyperparameter search (sweep).
+Figure 1 shows the loss and accuracy graphs for both training and validation for a single run inside our sweep.
+It is important to track for both training and validation to ensure that the fitting is balanced.
 We have tracked both accuracy and loss, since accuracy gives a good overview, while loss is used when determining model performance.

-The table in figure 2 displays a proportion of the config file, that has been logged.
-The last figure displays a sweep where we have used Bayesian hyperparameter optimization of learning rate and batch size.
+The table in figure 2 displays that the configuration file for a single run has been logged and stored online at the W&B.

+The last figure displays a sweep where we have used Bayesian hyperparameter search of two parameters: learning rate and batch size.
 The objective of the optimization is to minimize the validation loss.
-The figure shows that the validation loss is low, when the batch size is around 130 and the learning rate is close to 0.0001.
+The figure is based on 45 runs of the ResNet18 model.
+The figure shows how different combinations of learning rate and batch size influence the validation loss.
+The lowest validation loss was generated with: learning rate = 0.0001157 batch size = 128

 ### Question 15